aashnajoshi/Inquira/README.md

-# RAG-Chatbot
+# Inquira
-RAG-Chatbot is an AI-powered assistant that uses Retrieval Augmented Generation (RAG) to answer questions about Indium’s services.
+Inquira is an AI-powered assistant that uses Retrieval Augmented Generation (RAG) to answer questions about Indium’s services.
 It leverages semantic search and generative models to return intelligent, context-aware responses from a curated knowledge base.

 ## Features
 - Retrieval-Augmented Generation (RAG) architecture.